jh0l/air_meter_server/README.md

 - [ ] in factory config rasp pi starts with wifi hotspot with webpage for config
   - [ ] user joins rasp pi wifi - navigates to config webpage
   - [ ] enter wifi password - rasp pi will have to terminate hotspot then test wifi password
+  - [ ] sensor client obtains authorization id and server address?
-  - [ ] use websockets to notify of success (user will have to join orig wifi manually)
+  - [ ] use websockets to notify of success with ip of rasp pi on user's wifi (user will have to join orig wifi manually)